-The Welfare Officer, Kirren Mahmood (welfare@jesus.ox.ac.uk) is available to see students on any matter on Mondays, Tuesdays, and Thursdays.
-Juliet Bulman offers counselling slots in College on Monday afternoons weeks 0-9.
-Remember too that help is available from the College Nurse (Carolyn Ruhle), the College Doctors (Dr Cathy Aylward and Dr Linda Jones), and the Welfare Fellow (Dr David Barron).
-The Chaplain (Dr. Rev'd John Findon) is available to pastorial support.
-If you are struggling to pay your battels, do not put your head in the sand and ignore the problem - go to the Accounts Office!
-Full details of these people are listed in the leaflet 'Jesus College, Oxford: Welfare Provision 2020-21 which you were given when you first arrived at College (further copies are available from the Academic Services Manager) and the leaflet is also available on the Jesus College welfare intranet page https://jesuscollegeintranet.web.ox.ac.uk/welfare
+The Welfare Officer, Kirren Mahmood (welfare@jesus.ox.ac.uk) is available to see students on any matter on Tuesdays, Wednesdays, and Thursdays.
+The College has a Disability and Grants Officer who can help students with disabilities and condition and also those with financial difficulties.
+Remember too that help is available from the College Nurse (Carolyn Ruhle), the College Doctor (Dr Cathy Aylward), and the Welfare Fellow (Prof Caroline Warman).
+The Chaplain (Dr. Rev'd Chris Dingwall-Jones) is available to provide pastorial support.
+Full details of these people are listed in the leaflet 'Jesus College, Oxford: Welfare Provision 2022-23 which are placed in your pidge at the start of each term (further copies are available from the Lodge) and the leaflet is also available on the Jesus College welfare intranet page https://intranet.jesus.ox.ac.uk/welfare.